-Self-Care Doesn't Have to Be Selfish: Mindfulness Teacher Shelly Tygielski On Generosity and Wellbeing
+Self-Care Doesn't Have to Be Selfish: Mindfulness Teacher Shelly Tygielski On Generosity and Well-Being

 A year and a half later, the organization has become a global phenomenon, connecting almost two million people who’ve shown up for each other and been changed by the experience.
 And in a year of many heroes, Shelly was named one of CNN’s 2020 Heroes of the Year, not just because of the $60 million in aid that Pandemic of Love has facilitated, but because of the unique way the group uses social media and technology to spark person-to-person connections.

 “It’s not just giving financial assistance or supplies,” says Shelly.
-It’s that you’re making someone feel seen and letting them know that they’re not alone.
+“It’s that you’re making someone feel seen and letting them know that they’re not alone.
 And the people on the donor side also feel seen from these interactions.”

 These very personal transactions are not without vulnerability, both for those who are asking for help from a stranger, and the givers who are opening themselves to another’s life and struggle.
 Clearly, there’s a yearning for this kind of connection.
 Thousands of Pandemic of Love volunteers are matching people across the world to provide everything from diapers for a single mom to rent money.

 This kind of mutual aid addresses our other pandemic, that of toxic division.
 The book includes uplifting stories in which Pandemic of Love donors and recipients crossed political and cultural barriers to see each other differently.
 (We’ve showcased some of these case studies in this newsletter.
 And below, you’ll find the tale of two women who connected, much to their own surprise: Eileen, a self-described New York hippy liberal, and Christine, a single mom from Mobile, Alabama.)